vgwb/Antura/docs/en/manual/install.md

 The v3.0 beta version is here: [https://testflight.apple.com/join/Qm77iXFA](https://testflight.apple.com/join/Qm77iXFA)
 (Use this url from the device you want to install.
 Testflight is a service to test application that are in development)

-!!! note
+> [!note]
-    if you can't download the app, please send a message into the community [https://antura.discourse.group/](https://antura.discourse.group/c/antura/5)
+> if you can't download the app, please send a message into the community [https://antura.discourse.group/](https://antura.discourse.group/c/antura/5)

 ## Android devices